The Dreaming: Missionary influence and the concept of God

+Spencer's rebuttal and modern academic views

 In 1926, Spencer conducted a field study to challenge Strehlow's conclusion about Altjira and the implied criticism of Gillen and Spencer's original work.
-Spencer found attestations of altjira from the 1890s that used the word to mean 'associated with past times' or "eternal", not "god".
+Spencer found attestations of altjira from the 1890s that used the word to mean "associated with past times" or "eternal", not "god".

 Academic Sam Gill finds Strehlow's use of Altjira ambiguous, sometimes describing a supreme being, and sometimes describing a totem being but not necessarily a supreme one.
-He attributes the clash partly to Spencer's cultural evolutionist beliefs that Aboriginal people were at a pre-religion "stage" of development (and thus could not believe in a supreme being), while Strehlow as a Christian missionary found presence of belief in the divine a useful entry point for proselytising.
+He attributes the clash partly to Spencer's cultural evolutionist beliefs that Aboriginal people were at a pre-religion "stage of development (and thus could not believe in a supreme being)", while Strehlow as a Christian missionary found presence of belief in the divine a useful entry point for proselytizing.

 Linguist David Campbell Moore is critical of Spencer and Gillen's "Dreamtime" translation, concluding:

 "Dreamtime" was a mistranslation based on an etymological connection between "a dream" and "Altjira", which held only over a limited geographical domain.
 There was some semantic relationship between "Altjira" and "a dream", but to imagine that the latter captures the essence of "Altjira" is an illusion.